baranirajendran/Coding_Assignment/README.md

   - Sort an array of numbers using a chosen sorting algorithm.
   - Calculate and return the median.
   - Provide a user-friendly interface for input.
-- Evaluation Criteria:
-  1. Accuracy of pseudocode implementation.
-  2. Code efficiency and clarity.
-  3. Effective handling of inputs and output of results.

 Notes
 - Ensure to replace placeholder API keys (if any) with your actual OpenWeather API key in `weather_predictions.py`.